 Tip #4: Study Your Spendings and Adjust Your Budgeting as You Go

 Studying whether your investments generate value for you should open up areas that need improvement, allowing you to adjust your budget accordingly.
 Keep in mind that there could be dramatic fluctuations in your income and monthly expenses.
-So tracking the comings and goings of your money should help pinpoint the next best course of action for the betterment of your business.
+So tracking the comings and goings of your money should help pinpoint the next best course of action for your business.

 Tip #5: Improve Your Business Credit